JuliaMerz/pantry/README.md

 # Pantry

 Pantry is like homebrew for LLMs.
 It combines an LLM repository, a local LLM runner, and a language agnostic integration API.
 So you can play with or integrate LLMs without managing the underlying models.

+It's also, literally, the easiest way to download and run any GGML compatible LLM.

 ## Getting Started